TheChuey/Project1/README.md

 "# Project1"
 I change has occured.

+Modified some CSS Code